 Whether you live there or are just visiting, there are so many New Orleans restaurants to discover.
-From fine dining to takeout, the options seem to be endless.
-You will surely be left wondering, what are the best New Orleans restaurants to visit?
+From fine dining restaurant to takeout, the options seem to be endless.
+You will surely be left wondering, what are the top New Orleans restaurants to visit?

 If you’re looking for the best places to eat in New Orleans, we have you covered.
 No matter what you’re in the mood for, we have gone through and developed a list of 32 of the best restaurants in New Orleans across a range of dining options to help you decide which one to pick.